appsmithorg/appsmith-docs/how-to-guides/how-to-work-with-graphql-on-appsmith.md

 1. Click on the **Create new api** and rename api to **InsertBook**.
 2. Copy the same **content-type** and **x-hasura-admin-secret** headers to access the database on Hasura from the previous FetchBook API.
-3. Paste the below code snippet in the request body of Graphql query
+3. Paste the below code snippet in the request body of GraphQL query

 ```
 {{